anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Epiphany 2

+The Gospel readings for this Sunday are from John 1 and 2.
+In the RCL, it makes sense to see these readings as John's announcement of the beginning of Jesus' public ministry (with echoes of Jesus' baptism), to go alongside next week's readings from Matthew, Mark and Luke.
+This makes slightly less sense under Common Worship: see note on Epiphany 3.

 Year A

 * **1 Corinthians 1.1-9** begins a series covering almost all of 1 Corinthians 1-3.
 Paul gives thanks for the grace of God that has been given to the church in Corinth.